HELL YES, you need travel insurance!

 5. Lost or Delayed Luggage and Personal Effects

-You will be reimbursed for items lost, stolen, or damaged in transit, and will cover expenses incurred if your luggage is delayed.
+You can be reimbursed for items lost, stolen, or damaged in transit, and cover expenses incurred if your luggage is delayed.
 You can also choose coverage for lost credit cards and passports.

 6. Travel Assistance Services

-Travel Insurance also comes with assistance services such as medical or legal assistance, evacuation assistance, lost baggage retrieval, and concierge services.
+Travel Insurance might also come with assistance services such as medical or legal assistance, evacuation assistance, lost baggage retrieval, and some even include concierge services.

 6. Other Services